WPerczak/Shop-project/README.md

 # This project is still in progress.
-There are still things to do like cart and login
+There are still things to do like login

 (Test image is just for possibility of hiding header with scrolling.)